Co-owner: Responsibilities include writing about the Green Bay Packers, the NFL and the NFL draft, and overall content direction.

 McGinn, a native of Escanaba, Mich., graduated from Escanaba Holy Name High School in 1970, where he won eight letters (football, basketball, track) and also played American Legion baseball in the summer.
 He spent four years at the University of Michigan, graduating in 1974 with dual majors in journalism and political science.

 He broke into the business covering Bo Schembechler’s teams as a student for The Michigan Daily.
 He spent one year at The Delta Reporter in Michigan before beginning a 15-year run at the Press-Gazette.

 He is the author of The Ultimate Super Bowl Book, a definitive look at strategy and why the games were won.
 The first edition was published in 2009, the second edition in 2012.

 Aside from winning many writing awards, McGinn has received attention for his position-by-position NFL draft series that he has researched and written for the last 33 years.
 He finished first in the country for three consecutive years (2011, ’12, ’13) in The Huddle Report’s top-100 draft board competition.

 Co-owner: Responsibilities include all business and financial affairs, advertising, website design and fantasy football.
-He lives in Milwaukee, and currently works at Comdata where he is a Director of Strategic Sales.
+He lives in Milwaukee, and currently works at Tipalti where he is a Director of Enterprise Sales.